skovhus/skovhus.dev/src/content/markdown/blog/bug-fixing/index.md

 >
 > – Edsger Dijkstra

 I really enjoy fixing software bugs!
 The detective work, building up a hypothesis about the underlying root cause, digging through paper trails and turning stones to find the culprit.
 But what I enjoy the most is the **opportunity to improve the system**.
-Unfortunately, this last step is sometimes skipped by quickly squashing a bug and then carrying on with other activities.
+Unfortunately, developers sometimes skip this last step by quickly squashing a bug and then carrying on with other activities.

 While a quick fix seems efficient you miss important learnings and a perfect opportunity to: